G'day, I'm Scott Phillips. I'm The Motley Fool's Chief Investment Officer here in Australia.

 Someone smart once encapsulated the challenge like this: "If you want to beat the market, you have to do something different to the market."
 Sensible, right?

-By trying to beat the market, you’re saying “I think you’re wrong”.
-You’re trying to zig when the market zags.
-And unless you have incredibly lucky timing, the market’s going to keep disagreeing with you for a while.
+By trying to beat the market, you're saying to the market "I think you're wrong".
+You're choosing to zig when the market zags.
+And unless you have incredibly lucky timing, the market's going to keep disagreeing with you for a while.

 Or say you liked Cochlear at $85 in 2011.
 The shares subsequently fell to under $55 by the end of that year.
-“You’re wrong!” shouted the market.
+"You're wrong!" shouted the market.
 And you were tempted to believe it.
-Now, of course, shares are knocking on the door of $200 a piece.
+At the time of writing, shares were changing hands for over $220 a piece.

 Just because you're right doesn't mean the market will agree with you straight away.
 It can take time for a company's full value to be realised by the market.
 Or, as Warren Buffett's mentor Ben Graham put it:

 "In the short run, the market is a voting machine but in the long run it is a weighing machine."

 The other benefit of being a long term investor is that, if you find — and buy — a quality business, you can reap rewards for a long time, courtesy of the wonderful benefits of compounding.

 Thanks to our 'Buy-to-Hold' mentality, we have sold relatively few of our recommendations, meaning we've enjoyed gains of 4 times, 7 times, and 10 times our money on individual recommendations.
 We've had some losers, too, of course, but the overall result has been very pleasing.